antiguatechlabs/antigua-tech-labs/memory-bank/systemPatterns.md

 - Component-based styling through Material UI props and the sx prop
 - Global CSS for fundamental styling and variables
 - CSS variables for theme switching and responsive design

+### Internationalization Strategy

+- Language-based routing with URL patterns (`/en/`, `/es/`)
+- Language context for managing the current language
+- Language-specific content files for translations
+- SEO optimization with hreflang tags
+- Middleware for language detection and redirection

 ### Deployment Strategy